Basic life support: Cardiac arrest

 Cardiac arrest occurs when the heart stops pumping in a regular rhythm.
 In this situation, early defibrillation is the key to returning the patient's heart back to a normal rhythm.
 When a defibrillator is not readily available, a rescuer or bystander should keep the blood flowing by performing chest compressions and rescue breaths at an age-appropriate rate until it is.

 Respiratory Arrest

 Respiratory arrest is when there is no measurable breathing in a patient.
 It tends to occur in conjunction with cardiac arrest, but this is not always the case.
 Respiratory arrest is the most common indication of BLS in infants and toddlers.
 The most critical factor in restoring breathing in the patient is to provide high quality rescue breaths.

+Shock

+Shock, also known as Inadequate Tissue Perfusion, is a life-threatening condition that occurs as a result of the disruption to 3 major components of the cardiovascular system: Heart Function, Blood Vessel Function, and Blood Volume.
+Perfusion describes the process of adequate blood flow to the organs, where the waste and reactants that are involved in cellular respiration are removed or transported throughout the 3 parts of the cardiovascular system for metabolism to be processed effectively.
+However, if one part were to fail, important resources for cellular respiration such as oxygen would not be able to reach the organs that needs it function.
+In an attempt to compensate, the body diverts blood to organs that cannot tolerate the lack of blood, such as the heart and the brain, resulting in widespread vasoconstriction, or thinning of the blood vessels.
+Consequently, blood is prevented from reaching organs that can tolerate the lack of perfusion, or hypoperfusion, in organs such as the skin, resulting in the typical presentation of pale and clammy skin conditions during shock.
+Moreover, disruptions may present specifically to each component or multiple systems may be affected at the same time, which generally results in the four categories of shock: Cardiogenic, Obstructive, Distributive, and Hypovolemic.
+Typically, shock progresses through the compensated, decompensated, and irreversible stages.

 Drowning

 In cases of drowning, rescuers should provide CPR as soon as an unresponsive patient is removed from the water.
 In particular, rescue breathing is important in this situation.
 A lone rescuer is typically advised to give CPR for a short time before leaving the patient to call emergency medical services.
 Since the primary cause of cardiac arrest and death in drowning and choking patients is hypoxemia, it is recommended to start with rescue breaths before proceeding to chest compressions (if pulseless).
 If the patient presents in a shockable rhythm, early defibrillation is still recommended.